-- Is more water used on some days than others? - Are there any leaks in the school? - How much water is used by the cleaners? - What is the pattern of water use in a typical school day? - · How much water is used on the school grounds?
+- Is more water used at recess than at lunch? - Is more water used on some days than others? - Are there any leaks in the school? - How much water is used by the cleaners? - What is the pattern of water use in a typical school day? - How much water is used on the school grounds?